segmentio/segment-docs/src/connections/storage/catalog/azuresqldw/index.md

 ### Configure an Azure Synapse Analytics Destination in Segment

-In order to set up the necessary destination in Segment, you'll need the following pieces of information:
+In order to set up the Azure Synapse Analytics destination in Segment, you'll need the following pieces of information:

- - **Server Name:** the name of the SQL Server resource that houses your SQL Data Warehouse.
+ - **Server Name:** the name of the SQL Server resource that houses your SQL Data Warehouse
  - **Database:** the name of the SQL Data Warehouse database resource
  - **Username:** the name of the user you created above
  - **Password:** the password of the user you created above

 To add a Azure Synapse Analytics destination in the Segment app:
 1. Log in to Segment and select the **Connections** tab.
-Select **Add Destination**.
+Click **Add Destination**.
 2. Select the **Storage Destinations** tab and click the **Azure SQL Data Warehouse** destination.
 3. Select the source(s) you want to sync with the Azure SQL Data Warehouse destination, and click **Next**.
 4. Provide a name for your destination, and then enter data into each of the fields in the "Enter your Credentials" section.
 For the **Server Name** field, enter only the part of the server name prior to `.database.windows.net`.